Xilinx/Xilinx_Kria_KV260_Workshop/Part 4: Optional Demo.md

 ```

 Now we will copy the information/files from Vitis-AI to the SOM board:
-1. Locate the xmodel in the netname folder.
+1. Locate the xmodel in the netname folder on your local computer.
 You will copy this xmodel onto your SD card or scp the xmodel over to the SOM.
+You will also move the label.json, prototxt, and md5sum folder to the SOM as well.
-2. Place the three/four files (xmodel, prototxt, md5sum file, and/or label.json file) into the following path: `/opt/xilinx/share/vitis_ai_library/models/kv260-smartcam`.
+2. Place the three/four files (xmodel, prototxt, md5sum file, and/or label.json file) into a folder with the model name you want to use (i.e. ssd_pedestrian_pruned_0_97), and place that folder into the following directory: `/opt/xilinx/share/vitis_ai_library/models/kv260-smartcam`.
 This will swap the model only for the smartcam.
 If you want to update the AA2 models, you will update the `kv260-smartcam` to `kv-aibox-reid`.
-3. Locate the "md5sum.txt" in your netname folder, and note the string within the file.
+3. Locate the "md5sum.txt" in your model folder, and note the string within the file.
 Copy this string for later.

 ## To use the new model for AA1
 To use AA1 with a new .xmodel, you will update the following files.